ankondeyani/RPG-Game--Ankon-Repeller/README.md

 Hello, Hello, Hi!

-I have started learning JavaScript using the freeCodeCamp's [JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8) course.
+I have started learning JavaScript using the freeCodeCamp's <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8" target="_blank">JavaScript Algorithms and Data Structures</a> course.
 While learning, this was the very first project of building a Role Playing Game.
 I tweaked some of the elements of it, and I have plans to add more features in future as I learn more.

 ---